gridbugs/hackmd-posts/ocaml-lsp-learning.md

 was a bug in OCaml-LSP as the main use case for the `--fallback-read-dot-merlin` flag is for when you're not using Dune.

-It turns out this is a known issue: [.merlin based projects still require a blank dune-project file](https://github.com/ocaml/ocaml-lsp/issues/859).
+It turned out this was a known issue: [.merlin based projects still require a blank dune-project file](https://github.com/ocaml/ocaml-lsp/issues/859).
 That issue had been open for almost a year and in an amazing coincidence the day before I attempted this experiment a